 This report clearly left open the question of who commited the crime and why.
 Many newspaper editors did not like such a conclusion, so they found a legally safe way to blame the Natives.
 They simply attached to the official Coroner's report claims by alleged (anonymous) neighbors that they blamed Indians for Lembert's murder.
 The San Francisco Chronicle went even further, reporting that "the impression of the neighbors was that the killing was the work of the Indians, and the result of a quarrel over a squaw"!
 The Chronicle's special Yosemite correspondent did not feel any pressing need to provide additional details.

 Jacob Lembert, John's brother, was living in Mariposa at the time.
 We can be sure that he wasn't too happy when Solomons' text detailing John's involvement in grave robbing appeared in the San Francisco Examiner in early May.
 Mariposa's local weekly newspaper, the Gazette, printed—possibly at Jacob's instigation—an unsigned editorial intended to be a rebuttal to the Examiner's story.
 Unfortunately for Jacob, this turned out to be a total debacle.
 The editorial must have been put into the paper at the last minute, and there was no time to correct the many typos or—worse—logical errors.
 Parts of the editorial are almost illegible because the ink did not adhere well to the printing plate.
-About the "strongest argument" against Solomons' story was a comment related to the drawing used in the San Francisco paper (see more about that drawing/artist's-impression in the notes for Ref {22}).
-The editorial stated that some of the statements contained in the Examiner were about as true as the picture in the article, which did not resemble J. B. Lembert at all.
+About the "strongest argument" against Solomons' story was a remark about the illustration used in the San Francisco paper (see more about that artist's-impression in the notes for Ref {22}).
+The editorial stated that some of the allegations contained in the Examiner were about as true as the picture in the article, which did not resemble J. B. Lembert at all.
 Other "arguments" were even weaker.
 Find the complete transcript of that editorial in Ref {24}.
 The Examiner never bothered to respond to this refutation.

 For the first two weeks after Lembert's body was found, the story of his death was featured only in California papers.
 A much wider, national interest was sparked only after the publication of Solomons' article in the San Francisco Examiner.
 New York's The Sun was one of the first newspapers to carry Solomon's report for East Coast readers in mid-May.
 However, The Sun changed the headline of the original article to the more derogatory and offensive "The Reds Got Lembert".
 The headlines of several other papers across the U.S. then followed the Sun's lead.
-In early June the story caught the attention of a German-language newspaper editor in South Dakota who assumed (correctly) that John Lembert's parents were from Germany.
-In this gentleman's interpretation of events, Solomon's harsh criticism of the desecration of graves was softened and more tolerance was shown towards Lembert's actions.
-The German version of the article was first published in the Süd Dakota Nachrichten, Sioux Falls {25}, and then reprinted in other newspapers of German immigrants throughout the Midwest.

 On May 22, 1896, the Governor of California offered $300 for the arrest and conviction of Lembert's unknown murderer(s).
 There had been no takers.

 No one knows exactly who the murderer was or why Lembert was killed.
-Some people in the Valley spread rumors that he made a lot of money selling all those grasses and butterflies to universities, and that this treasure was hidden somewhere in or near his winter cabin.
+Some people in the Valley spread rumors that Lembert made a lot of money selling all those grasses and butterflies to universities, and that this treasure was hidden somewhere in or near his winter cabin.
 Margaret Sanborn in her book {26}, tells of a clerk in a general store in the Valley who, on a winter day around 1894, admonished Lembert after the latter allegedly pulled out a roll of bills that might have totaled as much as $1,500 and then peeled off a dollar or two to pay for his purchases.
 The clerk asked him if he did not consider it risky to carry so much.
 Lembert was quoted as saying, "Oh, I'm not worried about my neighbors—and I know you are also all right."
 Lovely story, but I find it difficult to believe that Lembert ever had anything close to that amount of cash.
 Sanborn discovered this anecdote in a letter written by the 77-years old Laurence Degnan in which he talked about his childhood memories of Yosemite in the mid-1890s.
 Perhaps the amount of money the clerk originally saw in that roll simply grew larger and larger over time?
 Our memories sometimes play tricks on us like that.

 So, could his death have been inspired by similar rumors?
 Yes, he could have been an innocent victim of a robbery, but that does not diminish the fact that Lembert was also a desecrator of graves.
 "He", the avenging Indian, was always on his mind.
 We actually do not know if that was a real person or just a creation of Lembert's conscience.
 Regardless, it is easy to imagine that in those final, terror-filled moments of his life, when he realized that someone was forcibly entering his cabin, Lembert's first reaction was: It is He, and He is going to get me this time!